dannydabbles/dreamdeck/plan.md

 **Rationale:** Streamlines the control flow, removes ambiguity between decision/orchestration, and prepares for potentially different orchestrators per persona.
 Depends on Phase 2.

+**Notes for Next Phase (Phase 4):**
+*   Phase 3 successfully removed the legacy `decision_agent` and renamed the `orchestrator_agent` to `director_agent` for clarity.
+*   All relevant files, prompts, tests, and configuration have been updated to reflect this change.
+*   The workflow now clearly uses the `director_agent` as the single point of routing.
+*   Phase 4 involves updating vector store persistence to include the current persona in message metadata.
 ---

 ## Phase 4: Memory & Persistence Updates (Tagging with Persona)